Ensuring that your website is optimized for mobile search is essential if you don’t want to miss out on key traffic and potential customers.

 Don't Forget Meta.txt

-Meta.txt is a special file, where you briefly describe the contents of your site and point the user agent to the most appropriate version for it.
+Meta.txt is a file, used to briefly describe the contents of your website and direct the user to the most appropriate version for it.
 Search engine spiders directly index the meta.txt file.

-Even if the rest of your site is not accessible, you will still be included in search results.
+Even if a part of your website is not accessible, your website still will be indexed and you will still be included in search results.
 Meta.txt is similar to robots.txt in desktop search but it also has some similarity with metatags because you can put content in it.

 Predictive Search Is Popular With Mobile Searchers

-Google tends to place other factors above site speed, but while it’s not the number one factor, if your site loads slowly it’s definitely something you will want to address.
+Even website speed is not Google’s main factor, if your site loads slowly it’s definitely something you will want to address.

 Use phrases, which are common in predictive search.
-Predictive search is also popular with mobile searchers because it saves typing effort.
-This is why, if your keywords are among the common predictive search results, this seriously increases your chances to be found.
+Predictive search is more popular with mobile searchers because it saves time and typing effort.
+This seriously increases your chances to be found, if your keywords are among the common predictive search results.

 Preview Your Site on Mobile Devices

-Always check how your site looks on a mobile device.
+Remember to check how your site is rendering on a mobile device.
 It is not possible to check your site on absolutely every single device you can think of, but if you can check it at least on the most important ones, this will be helful.

-Testing your site on mobile devices can be time-consuming and expensive due to the vast number of different mobile devices.
+Testing your site on mobile devices can be expensive and time-consuming due to the vast number of different mobile devices.
 You can always use online tool to save you time and help you preview your website on different mobile devices and platforms.